lhcapita/DevOps-Course-Starter/README.md

 To run from the command line, open cmd / powershell in the devops_course_starter folder, and run "poetry run pytest"

+Tests can also be run in docker by using the following commands:
+    docker build --target test --tag todo-app:test . docker run todo-app:test

 ## Running the App
 ## Outside of Docker